 Mobile is increasing year on year.
 It is important to remember that tablet enabled and mobile enabled sites will get more traffic over time when competing against sites that are desktop only.
 Sites that have good mobile menus with Ezoic will also be automatically ad enabled for all screen sizes.
 The increase in ad income from adding correct size ads for mobile/tablet can be substantial.

-Example 3 - Easy wins
+Example 3 - Easy Optimizations

 We've all seen sites that look like they haven't seen any layout change since the 1990's.
 No menus, no social functionality, or mobile layouts, but still getting huge traffic because they have so much original content.
-These are easy wins for the Ezoic system, as they have both the traffic for the system to make quick optimization decisions, and will also add a ton of value because the old layouts are easily 'beaten' by testing newer layouts of the same content.
+These are easy to improve for the Ezoic system, as they have both the traffic for the system to make quick optimization decisions, and will also add a ton of value because the old layouts are easily 'beaten' by testing newer layouts of the same content.
 These are slam dunk sites, and get quickly up to 4x-5x income improvement without the owner having to change a single line of code.

 Example 4 - A typical site